yrpan/yrpan.github.io/index.md

 ## Catalogue of Contemporary Reality Distortions (2021-)

-A component of Y.R.
+A Piece of Y.R.
 Pan's Project Prometheus Fire

 -	<a href="https://yrpan.github.io/catalog/">Access the catalogue</a>